Industrial Safety Helmets Guide: Protection Features, Standards, and Workplace Use

 How do I know if a helmet meets safety standards?

-Can safety helmets protect against electrical hazards?
+Can helmets protect against electrical hazards?

 What factors should be considered when choosing a helmet?